brokengoose/update-o-matic/README.md

   * Fedora
   * Raspbian
   * Redhat
-  * OpenSuSE
   * Ubuntu
 * Darwin (a.k.a.
 OS X)
   * with or without Macports
-* FreeBSD with bash installed (but ports are NOT automatically updated at the moment)

 ## How to install and use